Will I tumble down the hill?

 Can I breathe in there?

-Yes you have at least 20minutes of air inside the ball once the zipper has been done up.
-While you actually ride time, while you are enclosed in the ball is a maximum of 2.5 minutes.
+Yes you have at least three hours of air inside the ball once the zipper has been done up.
+Your actual ride time, while you are enclosed in the ball is a maximum of 2.5 minutes.

 Can the ball break?

 The minimum age to ride The Mountain Run is 13years old.
-Children aged between 8-12 are welcome to ride The Mountain Run, BUT they must have experienced one of the smaller globeriding tracks at Denmark Thrills first.
+Children aged between 6-12 are welcome to ride The Mountain Run, BUT they must have experienced one of the smaller globeriding tracks at Denmark Thrills first.
 So they know what to expect and also ride with a parent.